MkUnion and state machines in Go

 stateDiagram

-Second is a diagram that includes commands that resulted in an errors:
+Second is a diagram that includes commands that resulted in errors:

 stateDiagram